 Support for existing large-scale hydro-electric power plates

 At the present time, prices in European electricity trading are exceptionally low.
 The reasons for this are, on the one hand, overcapacity for the production of electricity, and on the other hand, the diminishing demand of a faltering economy.
 Prices have collapsed to the extent that they no longer cover the costs of most Swiss hydro-electric power plates.
 However, as hydro-electric power is a mainstay of Swiss electricity supply, both the National Council and the Council of States have decided not only to support new installations, but also to grant financial support to existing ones.
 It will be possible to claim a market premium for electricity produced by large-scale Swiss hydro-electric power which has to be sold for less than the cost of production.
 This premium is capped (1.0 centime/kWh) and the total available financial resources are limited.
-This measure is valid for a period of five years and is financed by the network supplement paid by electricity consumers.
+This measure is valid for a period of five years and is financed by the grid surcharge paid by electricity consumers.

 The national interest

 In many cases there is a conflict of interests between the protection of nature and the landscape and their use for the production of renewable energies.
 If a court of law has to decide between the interests of protection and use, under the new legislation both concerns – protection and use – are granted the status of national interest and must be given equal value when weighed against each other.

 Approval procedures for new installations for the production of electricity from renewable energies are to be shorter and simpler.
 Thus from now, expert assessments from, for example, the Federal Commission for the Protection of Nature and Cultural Heritage must be submitted within a certain time limit.